pgstef/pgstef.github.io/_drafts/introduction_to_postgresql_automatic_failover.md

 We can now create one STONITH resource for each node.
 Each fencing resource will not be allowed to run on the node it is supposed to fence.

-Note that in the port argument of the following commands, server[1-2] are the names of the virtual machines as known by libvirtd side and 192.168.122.1 is the ip of the qemu-kvm hypervisor.
+Note that in the port argument of the following commands, server[1-2] are the names of the virtual machines as known by libvirtd side and 192.168.122.1 is the IP of the qemu-kvm hypervisor.

 ```bash
 # pcs cluster cib cluster1.xml